Free iPad for Low Income Families: How to Get, Provider

 3. PCs for People

 PCs for People is a nonprofit organization that focuses on digital inclusion.
-They refurbish and repurpose donated technology, making it available at a low cost to low-income individuals and nonprofits.
+They refurbish and repurpose donated technology, making it available cheaply to low-income individuals and nonprofits.

 In addition to iPads, PCs for People offers free or low-cost tablets and smartphones to those in need.